CJButton/hiragana_project/proposal.md

 **Background**

-"Let's learn hiragana" is an application to help people learn the very basics of the Japanese writing system.
+"We're gonna hiragana" is an application to help people learn the very basics of the Japanese writing system.
 The entire system compromises three writing scrips:

 - katakana (カタカナ), which is generally used for words/names of foreign origin.
 There are 46 in total.
 - kanji (漢字), which are characters borrowed from China over a thousand years ago.
 Today, there are roughly 2000 official characters one needs to learn to be considered fluent.